fwi/taskq2/README.md

 # Core

-The core has only one depedency on `slf4j-api`.
+The core has only one depedency on `slf4j-api` and Java 8 (Java 7 will probably work as well, untested though).
 It is suited for managing work from a batch.
 The core can manage all resources (like thread-pools) internally and once all tasks are added, a call to `awaitAllTasksDone` can be used to wait for all processing to be done.
 This simple form of usage is shown in the test-class [TestTqTasksSimple](./taskq2-core/src/test/java/com/github/fwi/taskq2/TestTqTasksSimple.java).